MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Endpoint DLP.md

 ### Task 2 - Onboard a device to Endpoint DLP

-In this exercise, you will use the local script option to onboard a Windows 10 device to allow it to be protected by Endpoint DLP policies.
+In this task, you will use the local script option to onboard a Windows 10 device to allow it to be protected by Endpoint DLP policies.

 1. Log into the Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.